cjcam-cj8000/sj4000programming/README.txt

 - Several versions of Apache FOP are known to have problems:

+  - Apache FOP 2.2 is known to wrap very long lines- ones that requires more than one wrapping- inside program code display without displaying line wrapping indicator on *some* wrapping points.
+(This guide uses guillemet mark '>>' as line wrapping indicator)

   - Apache FOP 1.0 (and 2.1 in some cases) are known to wrap lines in program code display in the guide without displaying proper line wrapping indicator.
 (This guide uses guillemet mark '>>' as line wrapping indicator)

-  - Apache FOP 1.0 and 2.1 are known to add extra dashes into command line display in the guide, messing up the command.
+  - Apache FOP 1.0, 2.1, and 2.2 are known to add extra dashes into command line and XML response display in the guide, messing them up.

 Reporting Bugs